-- 2.1 The Chair has delegated authority to deal with all potential breaches of the Code, unless the allegation relates to him/her.
+- 2.1 The Chair of RSHA has delegated authority to deal with all potential breaches of the Code, unless the allegation relates to them.
 In that event, the Vice Chair should take on the responsibilities that the protocol allocates to the Chair.
-It may be necessary to ask other members of the Board to take on responsibilities should the allegation relate to both the Chair and Vice Chair. - 2.2 The Chair should consult with other office-bearers (or members of the Board) to instruct, progress and conclude internal and external investigations carried out in accordance with this protocol. - 2.3 The Scheme of Delegation identifies who has primary responsibility for overseeing the management of alleged breaches of the Code of Conduct.
+It may be necessary to ask other members of the Board to take on responsibilities should the allegation relate to both the Chair and Vice Chair.
+The Chair of Venachar should deal with potential breaches of the Code, unless the allegation relates to them.
+In this circumstance another Venachar Board Director or the Chair of RSHA should take on this responsibility. - 2.2 The Chair should consult with other office-bearers (or members of the Board) to instruct, progress and conclude internal and external investigations carried out in accordance with this protocol. - 2.3 The Scheme of Delegation identifies who has primary responsibility for overseeing the management of alleged breaches of the Code of Conduct.
 The relevant section is extracted below.

+Breach of Board Code of Conduct

+Implementation of the Breach Protocol Chair/Office Bearers CEO In line with Code of Conduct and Protocol following Breach

+DCEO/DFCS

+DHPS

+HSM

+CSO/CSO (Governance)

-Breach of Board Code of Conduct Implementation of the Breach Protocol Chair/Office Bearers CEO DCEO/DFCS DHPS HSM GCO/CSO In line with Code of Conduct and Protocol following Breach Alleged Breach of the Code of Conduct Chair/Office Bearers In line with Code of Conduct and Protocol following Breach
+Alleged Breach of the Code of Conduct Chair/Office Bearers In line with Code of Conduct and Protocol following Breach